Vortioxetine

 What are the benefits of taking vortioxetine?

-Vortioxetine can prevent or reduce the unpleasant symptoms of depression.
-This is important for good quality of life and to ensure that a pregnant woman remains well in preparation for caring for her baby.
-Untreated depression in pregnancy has been linked to differences in the child’s learning and behaviour.
-It is important that pregnant women with mental health conditions like depression are treated for their own and their baby’s wellbeing.
+Vortioxetine (Brintellix®) can prevent or reduce the unpleasant symptoms of depression.
+This is important for your quality of life and to ensure that you remain well in preparation for caring for your baby.

 Risks